 6. Puerto Natales, Chile

-Puerto Natales sits at the gateway to the dramatic Torres del Paine National Park, where you can spend days in tech-less bliss trekking through the glacial lakes and alpine passes of the Chilean Patagonia.
+Puerto Natales sits at the gateway to the dramatic Torres del Paine National Park, where you can spend days in tech-less bliss trekking through the remote vacation spots such as glacial lakes and alpine passes of the Chilean Patagonia.
 The park is popular, but for good reason: you’ll have a hard time choosing which skyscraping rock formation or jade-colored lake to visit first.
 For those who want the trek without roughing it, trails now have a strict booking system that ensures a shower, comfy bed, and a hot meal.
 If you arrive outside the ideal November-April season, skip the national park and book a kayaking tour to the Balmaceda and Serrano Glaciers or hop on a catamaran for an intimate look at Chilean sea life.